findkit/findkit/packages/docs/docs/toml/index.md

 ### `private: boolean` {#private}

-Make search endpoint private by requiring JWT token.
+Make search endpoint private by requiring a JWT token.
 Must be combined with `public_key`.

 Defaults to `false`.